Terms & conditions

 - Any change in VAT or court fees will take effect immediately, and we reserve the right to delay the processing of transfer up or enforcement until such time as all monies due are settled in full.
 HCEG will notify you of such a change as soon as is practicable.

-- In the event of late payment of any invoice that is raised for the provision of services supplied by HCEG, where the matter is passed to our chosen debt recovery agents to pursue recovery of the outstanding invoice, we reserve the right to charge an additional administrative fee of £50.00 plus VAT.
+- In the event of late payment of any invoice that is raised for the provision of services supplied by HCEG, where the matter is passed to our chosen debt recovery agents to pursue recovery of the outstanding invoice, we reserve the right to charge an additional administrative fee of £50.00 plus VAT together with late payment charges and interest.

-- Where the debt recovery agents are unable to recover the sums due by way of their pre-legal collection procedures, HCEG reserve the right to charge an additional administrative fee of £150.00 plus VAT, together with any legal costs, in circumstances where legal or insolvency proceedings are instigated.
+- Where the debt recovery agents are unable to recover the sums due by way of their pre-legal collection procedures, HCEG reserves the right to charge an additional administrative fee of £150.00 plus VAT, together with late payment charges and interest and any legal costs, in circumstances where legal or insolvency proceedings are instigated.

 10. Payments under a writ of control